anchore/webinar-demo/docs/05-remediation.md

 ### Remediation with Allowlists

-You may decide to take a risk with a discovered vulnerability or say a non-compliant Dockerfile to corporate standards so that you can ship some important software.
+You may decide upon analysis that you can accept a risk with a discovered vulnerability or a non-compliant Dockerfile so that you can ship some important software.
-Anchore can help, by giving you the ability to give a hall pass (add to the allowlist) for a policy failure.
-You can time bound this too.
+Anchore helps, by providing you the ability to give a hall pass (add to the allowlist) for a policy item failure and you can time bound this allowlist item too.

-There are many reasons why you might decide to do this from: needing to ship to we know this is not impacting.

 TODO: Add an example of an allowlist addition in action.